Atoc

-Atoc (Quechua for "fox") was an Inca prince, general and brother of the Inca emperor Huáscar.
+Atoc or Atoq (Quechua for "fox") was an Inca prince, general and brother of the Inca emperor Huáscar.

-After the death of Huáscar's father, Huayna Capac, Atoc was sent north (probably in 1529) to quell the separatists under Huáscars half-brother Atahualpa.
+After the death of Huáscar's father, Huayna Capac, Atoc was sent north (probably in 1529) to quell the separatists under Huáscar's half-brother Atahualpa.
 Atahualpa was defeated in the Battle of Chillopampa Plains and captured, but managed to escape and set up a new army.

-Another battle was fought at Chimborazo, and this time Atahualpa emerged as victor.
-His general Chalkuchimac reportedly had Atoc mutilated and killed, either by having his head being put to use as a goldened chicha cup or his eyes being torn out and left alone on the field of defeat.
+Another battle was fought at Chimborazo, and this time Atahualpa emerged as victor and Atoc was captured.
+Atahualpa's general Chalkuchimac reportedly had Atoc mutilated and killed, either by having his head being put to use as a goldened chicha cup or his eyes being torn out and left alone on the field of defeat.
 His and his co-general Hango's hides were allegedly carved off and used as drums.

 Shortly after, Atahualpa recaptured Tumebamba and Cajamarca and, in April of the following year, Atahualpa's generals seized Cuzco.